Sourabh-Rawat123/Github_Rep_Explorer/Readme.md

     - Next Steps would be to Scale this project useing cloud computing and System Design Principles
     -Improving UI of sorting repo
-    -Adding major Promming Language Used in Repos Using Chart.js
+    -Adding major programming  Language Used by the user and making its chart useing Chart.js